dtlewis290/squeakvm.org/README.md

 # squeakvm.org
 This is a git mirror of the upstream squeakvm Subversion repository at http://squeakvm.org/svn/squeak/trunk.
 The repository is hosted at squeakvm.org and provided by Ian Piumarta, who is the original author of the unix VM and much of the code in this repository.
+This repository provides the support code for the classic VM suitable for Squeak versions through 4.6, see https://squeak.org for up to date information.

 Commits are expected to originate from the upstream respository and are copied to git via git-svn.